Students Rights and Responsibilities Handbook

 An annual report is prepared by TTSD each fall that summarizes the use of restraint and seclusion.

-Relevant board policies: JGAB
+Relevant Board Policies: JGAB

-Freedom of Expression
+8. Freedom of Expression

 Additionally, students have the right to attend school in an atmosphere free of slurs based on various factors such as religion, race, creed, color, personal life orientation, national origin, sex, marital status, age, or disability.
 Furthermore, they should attend school in an environment free of verbal assaults, privacy invasion, assaults, profanities, obscenities, ridicule, or threats of physical harm.